How to offer plumbing, electrical, or repair services and build trust

 ❓ Is there a mandatory professional card for plumbers in Colombia?

-No, there is currently no mandatory national professional license for plumbers.
-However, having a Labor Competency Certification from SENA or partner programs like Pavco Wavin is highly recommended to build trust with clients.
+No, currently there is no mandatory national professional card for plumbers.
+However, having the SENA Labor Competency Certification or allied programs like Pavco Wavin's is highly recommended to build trust with clients.

 ❓ How should I charge for a diagnostic visit or technical inspection?

 Charge a fixed technical visit fee to cover your time and travel.
-You can offer to deduct this amount from the final invoice if the client decides to hire you, which helps filter out those who are just browsing without the intention to hire.
+You can offer to deduct that amount from the final invoice if the client decides to hire you, and this way you filter out those who are just browsing with no intention of hiring.

-❓ How can I prove I am a reliable technician if I don't have a physical shop?
+❓ How can I prove that I am a reliable technician if I don't have a physical store?

 Show a portfolio of photos of completed work, provide clear written quotes before starting, and display your SENA certifications or CONTE card on your profile.
 Visual evidence is worth more than any promise.

-❓ Where can I post my repair services for free in Colombia?
+❓ Where can I publish my repair services for free in Colombia?

-You can post your technical services completely free of charge and without paying commissions in the Colombia Move Services section, where clients contact you directly without intermediaries.
+You can publish your technical services completely free of charge and without paying commissions in the Services section of Colombia Move, where clients contact you directly without intermediaries.

 Comments